-Sports Education is in fact proposed as an instructional model addressing complications relating to traditional answers to teaching physical education.
+Sports Education is proposed as an instructional model addressing complications relating to traditional answers to teaching physical education.

 Scandinavian Model of Sports Education as the Most Popular and Relevant

-Considering Annerstedt (2008), there is a Scandinavian conception of physical education which is really regarded as an inclusion of numerous different sports activities, and learners are taught by choosing from a number of sports.
+Considering Annerstedt (2008), there is a Scandinavian conception of physical education which is regarded as for the inclusion of numerous different sports activities, and learners are taught by choosing from many sports.
 It is by participating in these multi-activity strategies that college students are expected to study.
-Although physical education is a usual widespread school subject, communications submitted in the Internet forums mainly described negative side from physical education classes.
+Although physical education is a usual widespread school subject, communications submitted in the Internet forums mainly described the negative side of physical education classes.
 Given these problems, Metzler (2011) emphasizes that the teaching of physical education has to be much more than the multi-vector training, aimed at the teacher.
 The idea of "physical education-as-sport-techniques" is also considered, where the process consists of methods of learning and teaching.
 This is a multi-activity method, trained by physical education-as-sport-techniques, certainly disagrees with the modern style of life.
-In addition, it is stressed that there is a general disliking with the multitasking concept because of the excessive emphasis on direct teaching in which segregated skills and exercises are practiced.
+Also, it is stressed that there is a general disliking with the multitasking concept because of the excessive emphasis on direct teaching in which segregated skills and exercises are practiced.
 Ward (2013) also argued that neither the teacher nor their students at the university could develop an understanding of the content if the training options have limited time, as may be in a multi-disciplinary curriculum.

 In particular, in physical education, students must become active members and have the opportunity to co-operate with each other.
-This innovation in emphasis is actually one of the reasons teachers need to look for new methods and decisions in teaching physical education.
-Currently, the attention in physical education is the acquisition of the right to self-determination and independence, along with sociable and interactive features.
-At the same time, it is concluded that there is a real necessity to study the influence of the Finnish University in the field of physical education (applications, curricula, teaching options or teaching styles) on the cognitive, social and psychomotor student`s growth.
+This innovation in emphasis is one of the reasons teachers need to look for new methods and decisions in teaching physical education.
+Currently, the attention in physical education is the acquisition of the right to self-determination and independence, along with social and interactive features.
+At the same time, it is concluded that there is a real necessity to study the influence of the Finnish University in the field of physical education (applications, curricula, teaching options or teaching styles) on the cognitive, social, and psychomotor student's growth.